vitelabs/vite-wiki/docs/api/rpc/mintage.md

   7. `maxSupply`: `big.Int`  Maximum supply
   8. `ownBurnOnly`: `bool`  Whether the token can be burned by the owner only
   9. `tokenId`: `TokenId` Token ID
+  10. `index`: `uint16` Token index between 0-999.
+For token having the same symbol, sequential indexes will be allocated according to when the token is issued.

 - **Example**: